 Where the contractual terms introduce exposure to risk or volatility that is inconsistent with a basic lending arrangement, the financial asset is classified and measured at FVTPL.
 The SPPI assessment is performed on initial recognition of an asset, and it is not subsequently reassessed.
-Refer to Note 0Error!
-Reference source not found. for critical judgements applied by the Entity in performing the SPPI test for its financial assets.
+Refer to Note 0. for critical judgements applied by the Entity in performing the SPPI test for its financial assets.